LiqiLearningGroup/Git/README.md

 edit by Prefocuson

+(You have already set your git tool linked to your github account)

 First, get the repository address of LiqiLearningGroup

 You can click into a specific repository to get its address on the right of "Clone or Download", get the address.